 is analogous to collection_a EXCEPT ALL collection_b in SQL.

-• reduce: this operation requires key-value structure.
+This operation requires key-value structure.
 For each key in the input collection, reduce applies a function f to the multiset of values associated with that key, and returns a collection containing (key, f(values associated with key)).
-There’s a couple of operations built on top of reduce, of which a few important ones are:
+There are a couple of operations built on top of reduce, of which a few important ones are:

 These functional operations (and a few more) are the verbs in Differential.
 All computations have to be expressed as a combination of some input collection(s) + some combination of operations applied to the input(s).
 The output for all computations is an output collection.
 As an example, we could have the following silly computation that takes a collection of numbers, repeatedly increments the numbers and adds new numbers less than six to the output, and then produces (number, number^2) for all the elements in the output.
 This is a demo of how all the pieces fit together and not an interesting computation in itself.
 We define the computation like this: